 Established in 1979, this is Africa’s longest running chimp rehabilitation project and is now home to over 100 chimps.
-Wild chimps disappeared from The Gambia in the early 1900s but now 4 separate social groups can be found on Baboon Islands, a group of three islands in the middle of the River Gambia.
-Set within the River Gambia National Park, the chimp camp is approximately 270 km inland from coastal resorts, with the small, eco-friendly camp accommodation located on the banks of the river overlooking the islands.
+Wild chimps disappeared from The Gambia in the early 1900s but now four separate social groups can be found on Baboon Islands, a group of three islands in the middle of the River Gambia.
+Set within the River Gambia National Park, the chimp camp is approximately 270 km, 4.5 hours' drive, inland from coastal resorts, with the small, eco-friendly camp accommodation located on the banks of the river overlooking the islands.

-The highlight of your stay will undoubtedly be the included boat trips around the islands to view the chimps (who are known to the guides individually by name) and natural beauty of the area, with expert guides to teach you more about these amazing creatures and the birdlife you will encounter - so be sure to bring binoculars.
+The highlight of your stay will undoubtedly be the included boat trips around the islands to view the chimps (who are known to the guides individually by name) and to absorb the natural beauty of the area.
+Each boat excursion is accompanied by an expert guide to teach you more about these amazing creatures and the birdlife you will encounter - be sure to bring binoculars.
 These depart every afternoon for a couple of hours in small motor boats with a shaded canopy providing some cover.
 Although the chimps do fend for themselves, due to the growing population their food supply is supplemented on the island riverbanks every other day which is the best time for viewings, although it is unusual not to see them during each boat trip.
 Access to the islands for guests is prohibited so that the animals' environment is protected.
 As well as the chimpanzees, the area is home to a wide variety of animals including Red Colobus and Green Vervet monkeys, which often visit the camp itself, Western baboons, hippos, crocodiles and a vast array of birds.

 There are a number of other activities available which should be explained to you on arrival and can be tailored to your particular interests.
 The camp's main focus is not tourism, however, so please bear this in mind and you may need to take the initiative on occasion to ensure that excursion options are fully explained!
-These include night walks to see bush babies and climbing to the alleged site of the demise of the last Gambian elephant for fantastic views - many are at no additional cost although you may choose to tip the excellent local guides.
+These may include night walks to see bush babies and morning birdwatching talks and nature walks - often at no additional cost although you may choose to tip the excellent local guides.
 An additional morning boat trip is included for guests staying a minimum of 3 nights (although 'Little Africa' is available to other guests for a supplement).
-This takes you up a picturesque, meandering creek as well as alighting on the main riverbank for a short hike up to a viewpoint overlooking the river and its islands.
-CRP also works closely with the local villages, for example by setting up garden projects which can also be visited; or why not drop in at the Gambia Horse and Donkey Trust, a local charitable project?
+This takes you up a picturesque, meandering creek as well as alighting on the main riverbank for a short hike up to a viewpoint overlooking the river and its islands; this was the alleged site of the demise of the last Gambian elephant.
+CRP also works closely with the local villages, for example by setting up garden projects which can also be visited at certain times of year; or why not drop in at the Gambia Horse and Donkey Trust, a local charitable project?
 Be sure to take plenty of water and sunhats/suncream on all excursions, along with any bird books and binoculars that you may bring along - although these can also be borrowed.

 2 or 3 night stays at the CRP camp are recommended and, as the camp is closed to tourists on certain days (currently Monday to Wednesday inclusive), we suggest that you discuss the best itinerary to meet your needs with our expert team.
-Any combination of hotels is possible, however we suggest combining with another property in our Unique Collection; for example, one possibility is a 7 night stay combining 3 nights at Mandina Lodges on Half Board, 3 nights at CRP camp on Full Board including a daily chimp viewing boat trip, and an overnight at a coastal hotel.
+Any combination of hotels is possible, however we suggest combining with another property in our Unique Collection or taking our new Wildlife of The Gambia and Senegal tour.

 This is a unique property which offers a wonderful opportunity to experience more of the real Africa and its wildlife, however as a working project conservation is the priority and the camp is therefore closed 3 days each week to allow the team to focus on the chimpanzees.
 When open to visitors there will be ample opportunity for you to view (and hear) the chimps in their natural habitat – by boat as access to the islands is prohibited – and to understand more about the work being done to protect this species.
 Monies received from visitors to the camp are mostly reinvested for the care and welfare of the chimps with a percentage going to government conservation programmes as well as being used to support other associated project work that the CRP staff undertake involving local community development.